LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-5-1.png)

-We also deal with the flood sensor data and remove the records after November.
-Then, we delete the records with missing values and store the remaining records in `Flood_df`.
-We also import the information on flood sensors and keep it into `Flood_Station_df`.
-The amount of data processed in this step is huge, and it will take a long time; please wait patiently.
+Similarly, for the flood sensor data, we exclude any records after November.
+We also remove entries with missing information, storing the remaining data in `Flood_df`.
+Information about the flood sensors is also imported and saved in `Flood_Station_df`.
+Like before, this step involves processing a significant volume of data, so a considerable amount of time might be needed.

 ```python
 csv_files = glob.glob(os.path.join("/content/Flood_2021_csv", "*_QC.csv"))